hackworthltd/primer-app/README.md

 ## Interactive development

 To develop interactively, enter the Nix shell via `nix develop`.
-Note that due to https://github.com/NixOS/nixpkgs/issues/132456, we cannot use Nix to install `pnpm` with any version of Node.js > 14, so the first time you check out the `primer-app` repo, you'll need to run `npx pnpm install` to bootstrap a new repo.
+Note that we do not use Nix to install `pnpm`, as we've had issues with Nix and Node.js integration in the past, so the first time you check out the `primer-app` repo, you'll need to run `npx pnpm install` to bootstrap a new repo.

 After the initial bootstrap, you'll be able to run just `nix develop` and then all the standard `pnpm` command should work.